Comparative Metaphysics

 Core Framework12 Zodiac signs, 10 planets, 12 houses10 Heavenly Stems, 12 Earthly Branches, 5 Elements

-Core IdentitySun Sign + Moon Sign + RisingDay Master — one of 10 Stems
+Core IdentitySun Sign + Moon Sign + RisingDay Master, the Heavenly Stem of the Day Pillar

 1. Spatial vs. Temporal Systems